 Let me introduce you to this picturesque text editor and its wonders, and show you why we’re still using it 26 years after its first release.

-In this shell tutorial, we’ll deal with tasks that require interaction with files or strings.
+In this bash tutorial, we’ll solve problems that require interaction with files or strings.

 As developers, there are lots of repetitive things we do every day that take away our precious time.
 Finding ways to automate and optimize those processes is usually very lucrative.